ARaveala/ft_transendence_dev_docu/user_management.md

 - Implement user-friendly login and authorization flows that adhere to best practices and security standards. [provide link to defintion of user friendly and best practises and security standards]
 - Ensure the secure exchange of authentication tokens and user information between the web application and the authentication provider.

+Explanation: This module gives users the option to log in using an external service, such as Google.
+Instead of creating a new username and password, they can use their existing account from another service.
+This provides a convenient and trusted way for users to access the application.

 #### Modules to be Cautious With:
 None.
 This is an alternative login method that can coexist with standard user management.